-As you know, we (and 100,000 other English students every month) believe listening to English conversation is the best place to start when learning to speak English fluently.
+As you know, we (and 250,000 other English students) believe listening to English conversation is the best place to start when learning to speak English fluently.
 Each of our podcasts provides you with great listening English practice.

 We are really careful to make sure every English listening exercises is interesting enough for you to listen to it over and over.
 We pick topical words and interesting contemporary English stories which are actively in use in everyday English in the UK.